def-codes/the-better-thing/packages/simple-http-server/README.md

 # Simple HTTP server

-A minimal, extensible, location-agnostic HTTP server.
+A minimal, extensible, location-agnostic HTTP server for local usage.

 It's “location agnostic” in that handlers see only the path, which is not necessarily the same as the original request path.
 Handlers should not set the `Content-length` header; it is set automatically.

 Notable features that are not present:

 - conditional GET using timestamp
 - conditional GET using hash
 - gzip suppport (for pre-zipped files having `.gz` extension)